CIS-566-Fall-2023/hw04-stylization/README.md

     }
     ```

 - Since I don't want outlines on her face, I implemented the normal outline within the toon shader and added a switch for it.
-For the depth outline, I implemented in a fullscreen render feature.
+For the depth outline, I implemented it in a fullscreen render feature.

-- I use Perlin noise to offset the UV when sampling the normal/depth map:
+- I use Perlin noise to offset the UV when sampling the normal/depth map to make it more sketch-like:

     ![](Doc/5.png)

-## Full Screen Post Process Effect
+## Full-Screen Post-Process Effects

 - I added some film grain by generating random values based on UV and time:

     ![](Doc/7.gif)

-- I created some floating clouds in the background by ramdomly generate disks:
+- I created some floating clouds in the background by randomly generating disks:

     ![](Doc/8.png)